 NexGen is a well-funded exploration and development company with a portfolio of high-impact projects across the Athabasca Basin.
-Its portfolio is centered in the large-scale southwestern Athabasca Basin where NexGen holds over 259,000 hectares of land.
-NexGen's southwestern properties host the high-grade Arrow deposit (made February 21, 2014), the Harpoon discovery (made August 11, 2016), the Bow discovery (made March 31, 2015) and the Cannon area (discovered April 18, 2016) all located on the Company's 100% owned Rook I property.
+Its portfolio is centered in the large-scale southwestern Athabasca Basin where NexGen holds 199,576 hectares of land.
+NexGen's southwestern properties host the high-grade Arrow Deposit (made February 21, 2014), the South Arrow discovery (made July, 2017) the Harpoon discovery (made August, 2016), the Bow discovery (made March, 2015) and the Cannon area (discovered April, 2016) all located on the Company's 100% owned Rook I property.

 Arrow Deposit, Rook I: